The Beginner’s Guide to Greenhouse Gardening

 Essential Equipment

-- Staging and shelving: Raises plants off the ground for better air circulation and convenient working height
+- Staging and shelving: Raises plants off the ground for better air circulation and convenient working height (handy but not essential).

-- Propagation tools: Seed trays, pots, compost
+- Propagation tools: Seed trays, pots, compost (essential).

-- Temperature monitoring: A max/min thermometer to track conditions
+- Temperature monitoring: A max/min thermometer to track conditions (handy but not essential unless you’re growing particular plants that need a certain minimum temperature or succulents).

 - Shading: Materials to reduce intense summer heat.
 This can be via greenhouse paint or internal/external shading.
 I tend to plant with planning – I plant taller growing plants on the outside of my greenhouse that gets the most sun.
 I grow green beans that grow tall enough on the outside, to protect the tomato plants that are growing on the inside.
+That said, I do still have blinds inside the greenhouse.
+I like the Halls Internal Shading Blinds – as these can be moved around the greenhouse as needed and are easy to retract.

 Layout Planning